Author: eilemann@gmail.com

 - INSTANCE The object is versioned, and the instance and delta data is identical, that is, only instance data is serialized.
 Previous instance data is saved to be able to map old versions.

-- DELTA_UNBUFFERED The object is versioned, and delta data is used to update slave instances.
+- UNBUFFERED The object is versioned, and delta data is used to update slave instances.
 No data is stored, and no previous versions can be mapped.
 The instance data is serialized whenever a new slave instance is mapped.

 Static Objects